 The term ‘love language’ is used to explain the way that people express and receive love in a relationship.
-If two partners are speaking different love languages without realising, then love can sometimes get lost in translation.
+If two partners are speaking different love languages without realising, love can sometimes get lost in translation.

-Knowing what each other’s love language is can enable you to better understand what you might need from each other to feel loved and appreciated.
+Knowing what each other’s love language is can enable you to better understand what you might need from each other in order to feel loved and appreciated.
 It can also help you to communicate better, manage expectations, and prevent conflict.

 And even if you’re not in a relationship, it can still be useful to learn what your love language is so you can get a clearer idea of how you might like to receive love in the future.